Entrepreneurship for INTJs

 I dread networking and cold selling, but I know that people love my products.
 So how can I make my products the focal point of my business?
 How can I remove extroverted selling from my business plan?

 Your personality traits aren’t weaknesses, but rather roadblocks that force you to take a different path from extroverts.
 Instead of fighting against your default settings, accept them, and get the same results in a way that coincides with who you are.

 The rest of this post will help you find ways to do so.

 Most advice tells you to sell by networking, shaking hands, knocking on doors, and so on.
 This advice likely originated from extroverts in the days of brick-and-mortar businesses.

 For example: I needed to get my hair cut, so I did a Google search and drove to the barber with the best reviews.
 There was no selling involved – just pixels on a screen.

-The economy is in a transitional phase from In Your Face to On Your Screen.
 While extroverts may be drained by this medium, introverts are much more comfortable in it.
 Think about the following examples:

 - When was the last time you bought a product from a telemarketer?
 (Or did you just ignore the call because it was from an unknown number?)

 - When was the last time that a door-to-door salesman sold you an appliance?
 (Or did you make your purchase after looking at online reviews?)